BunsDev/iMO/grant.md

 ### Project Overview:

 Derivatives derive their value from an underlying asset.
 The capital deepening token we’ve developed derives it value from sDAI, and of course, the same value underlying said asset…which is demand for borrowing and lending ETH.
 The first paragraph in our README describes how to classify our token.
-We will use Uniswap v4 for capital widening in V2.

 ### Use of funds, milestones, and goals (KPIs):